MerginMaps/docs/src/manage/dashboard-maps/index.md

 :::

 ## Custom webmap applications <Badge text="Experimental 🧪" />
-As descibed in the previous section, webmaps can be further programatically customised via `map-script` to build custom webmap application.
+As described in the previous section, webmaps can be further programmatically customised via `map-script` to build a custom webmap application.
 Read more about it [here](../webmaps-applications/).

 ## Extent